pabaldonedo/pabaldonedo.github.io/_posts/2025-09-20-probability-and-error-link-ii.md

   - A large $$\lambda$$ = we strongly believe $$\theta$$ must stay near $$\theta_0$$, so we need a lot of evidence (data) to move away.
   - A small $$\lambda$$ = we are more flexible with our beliefs and willing to let the data pull $$\theta$$ away from $$\theta_0$$.

-And that’s the Bayesian intuition behind why ridge (L2) regression works.
+And that’s the Bayesian intuition behind why ridge (L2) and Lasso (L1) regressions work.